-Fuel tank cap (2) is located on the rear of the vehicle remove the plastic cover (1) to fill the ATV open the fuel tank cap, insert the ignition key into the key hole and turn clockwise.
-The fuel tank cap cannot be locked without the key inserted.
+Fuel tank cap @ is located on the tail of the vehicle, remove the plastic cover @ to locate it.
+To open the fuel tank cap, insert the ignition key into the key hole and turn clockwise.
+The fuel tank cap can't be locked without the key inserted.